NiklasHargarter/kotlin-sgx/README.md

 ## Modify the image

-Add the Kotlin project to folder `/src` and build the image.
+Add the Kotlin-Maven project to folder `/app/src` and build the image.

 <!-- RUN THE IMAGE -->
 ## Run the image
 Run
 ``
-docker compose up -d
+docker compose up
 ``
 to start the enclaved Kotlin application.